SunSpecOrangeButton/documentation/README.md

 - Documentation: Available
 - Solar Taxonomy: Available (XSD format is in GitHub and Yeti supplies a user interface)
 - ob-python-xbrl-generator: Available
-- Sample Orange Button Data: Available for Monthly Operating Reports only
+- Sample Code Orange Button Data: A handful of small sample programs have been built.
+Sample Data is Available for Monthly Operating Reports only
-- Core Share Open Source Code: Proposed - not yet in development although some of the source code in ob-python-xbrl-generor should be possible to leverage.
+- Pyoblib (Core Shared Open Source Code): In development - available on GitHub
-- Reference Edition: In development
+- Reference Edition: In development - not yet available on GitHub
 - Arelle: Available
 - Arelle Plugins: Available
 - Xule: Available upon request (not on GitHub)